Polarrco/polarr-next-sdk/README.md

 ### Adjust Subject And Background

-Here is an example of adjusting subject and background of the image at the same time:
+Here is an example of adjusting subject and background of the image at the same time using AI matting provided by `@polarr-next/ai-mask-subject`:

 ```typescript
 import { Renderer } from "@polarr-next"